onthebusiness/harelang.org/content/style.md

    columns.
 2. Lines SHOULD be limited to 80 columns in width, unless it would break up an error string, which would prevent grepping for errors.
-3. When breaking a long line into several, subsequent lines MUST be intended once &mdash; and MUST NOT be aligned vertically to align with features on the previous line.
+3. When breaking a long line into several, subsequent lines MUST be indented once &mdash; and MUST NOT be aligned vertically to align with features on the previous line.
 If the following line would be indented due to the introduction of a new block, the continuation line MUST be indented twice to